 Budget influences choice significantly.
 Pivot doors with quality hinges run £200-400.
 Sliding doors range £150-500 depending on quality and frameless versus framed construction.
 Bi-folds cost £300-600 for mechanisms that don't frustrate daily use.

 Ready to upgrade your bathroom?
-Browse our glass doors for shower spaces and give your bathroom the low-maintenance makeover it deserves.
+Browse our collection of shower doors and give your bathroom the low-maintenance makeover it deserves.

 But remember one fundamental truth: no door type suits every bathroom.
 Pivot doors are magnificent where space allows; sliding doors solve tight clearance problems; bi-folds handle truly awkward situations.
 Match mechanism to actual constraints rather than choosing based on abstract preference.
 Your bathroom's physical reality determines what works; everything else is optimisation within those boundaries.